alberdev/CiaoTransitions/README.md

 I used open source project [iOS 11 App Store Transition](https://github.com/aunnnn/AppStoreiOS11InteractiveTransition) made by [Wirawit Rueopas](https://github.com/aunnnn) to simulate one of transitions.

 ## Contributing

+Feel free to collaborate with ideas 💭, issues ⁉️ and/or pull requests 🔃.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`